Hours: M-Th 4:00-4:30 p.m., F 12:00-3:00 p.m.

 Erin Quealy, Ph.D.

 Hours: M Noon-1:00 p.m. and 4:45-3:30 p.m.; T 11:00-Noon;

 W Noon-1:00 p.m. and by appointment; T/Th 10:45-11:00 a.m. and 2:45-3:00 p.m.

 Descriptive Physics (PHYS 110)

 A non-mathematical descriptive introduction to physics for non-science majors.
-Numerous slides and demonstrations will be used to illustrate the fundamental laws and applications of mechanics, heat, electricity, sound, optics and atomic physics.
+Numerous slides and demonstrations will be used to illustrate the fundamental laws and applications of mechanics, heat, electricity, sound, optics, atomic and nuclear physics.
 CSU and UC transferrable.
 3 units.

 Descriptive Physics Laboratory (PHYS 111)

 A non-mathematical descriptive physics laboratory that emphasizes concepts before computation, the same approach used for PHYS 110.
 Many experiments are observational activities only.
 Some experiments involve computers which are programmed to simplify and summarize quantitative measurements.
 Corequisite: PHYS 110.
 CSU and UC transferrable.
 1 unit.